Phone: 708-209-3113

 Maximum Time Frame

 The Satisfactory Academic Progress policy also contains a maximum timeframe component which specifies that the number of credit hours for which a student may receive federal financial aid may not exceed 150 percent of the credit hours required to complete their degree program at CUC.
 Graduate degree program lengths may vary.
 Since the minimum number of credit hours needed to complete the master’s degree is 30 hours, students may not receive financial assistance upon attempting more than 45 credit hours.
 Students need to complete an average of 3.333 credits per semester (including summer) or an average of 5 credits per semester (two in an academic year) in order to complete within 3 years (maximum time frame).
 Credits transferred into CUC are included as credits attempted for SAP purposes.
 In addition, grades of “W” are counted in attempted credit hours and counted toward the maximum time frame.
-Pass/Fail courses do earn credit and therefore are included in the attempted hours and maximum timeframe, but are not included in the grade-point average.
+Pass/Fail courses count in attempted hours and maximum timeframe.
+Please note a grade of F (Fail) will count in grade point average; a grade of P (Pass) will not count in the grade point average.

 What Happens if a Student Does Not Meet the Satisfactory Academic Progress (SAP) Requirements?